jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/uniqueness_dimension.md

 ### Data Sources (Operational Data) - Duplication Rate
 \\[ Duplication \ Rate = \frac{Number\ of \ Duplicate \ Records}{Total \ Number \ of \ Records} \times 100 \\]

-The *Duplication Rate* metric analyzes operational data for duplicate entries by comparing key identifiers (e.g., customer IDs, product codes) within the source system.
+**Application**: Analyze operational data for duplicate entries by comparing key identifiers (e.g., customer IDs, product codes) within the source system.
 SQL queries or data profiling tools can facilitate this process.

 ### Data Lakes and Data Warehouses - Entity Uniqueness Score
 \\[ Entity \ Uniqueness \ Score = \frac{Number \ of \ Unique \ Entity \ Records}{Total \ Number \ of \ Entity \ Records} \times 100 \\]

-In data lakes and warehouses, the *Entity Uniqueness Score* metric assesses the uniqueness of entities across datasets by comparing key attributes.
+**Application**: In data lakes and warehouses, assess the uniqueness of entities across datasets by comparing key attributes.
 Data quality tools can automate the identification of duplicates across disparate datasets.

 ### Data Marts - Dimensional Key Uniqueness
 \\[ Dimensional \ Key \ Uniqueness = \frac{Number \ of \ Unique \ Dimension \ Keys}{Total \ Number \ of \ Dimension \ Records} \times 100 \\]

-For data marts, the *Dimensional Key Uniqueness* metric ensures that dimensional keys (e.g., time dimensions, product dimensions) are unique to maintain data integrity and accurate reporting.
+**Application**: For data marts, ensure that dimensional keys (e.g., time dimensions, product dimensions) are unique to maintain data integrity and accurate reporting.

 ### Reports and Dashboards - Report Data Redundancy Check
-*Report Data Redundancy Check* validates that reports and dashboards do not present redundant information, which could mislead decision-making.
+**Application**: Validate that reports and dashboards do not present redundant information, which could mislead decision-making.
 This involves both user feedback and automated data validation techniques.
 It is a qualitative assessment based on user validation and automated data checks.

 ### Ensuring and Improving Uniqueness
 To maintain high levels of uniqueness across the data infrastructure, several best practices can be implemented: